michaelnisi/blake/README.md

       // Home and archive page generated
     });

-### Overview
+## OVERVIEW

-At the top of each input file in `input/data` Blake expects a JSON header.
-From the header and the content of the input file Blake constructs a source object, with which it applies the `bake` function of the according view module.
+At startup blake requires a configuration module, which has to export paths and a map of user-written functions that implement the actual generation of output artifacts.
+According to the configuration module blake reads all input data files.
+At the top of each input file blake expects a JSON header.
+From the header and the content of the input file blake constructs a source object, with which it applies the `bake` function of the according view module.
 This is done for all input files in parallel.
-The static resources in `input/resources` are copied to the output directory as they are.
+The static resources are copied to the output directory as they are.

-### Input

-Each input file has to begin with a JSON string.
-This string is interpreted as header, it's expected to provide transformation parameters; besides it can contain additional user defined data—a raw version of the header is passed to the `bake` methods of the views.
-The header is required.
-In some cases, a RSS feed for example, the input file may consist of only the header, not followed by any content, which is valid.

-    {
-      "title": "Example",
-      "description": "An example article",
-      "template": "article.jade",
-      "date": "2012-03-21"
-    }

-    The content of the example article.

-The end of the header is marked by an empty line.
-Everything that follows is interpreted as content, and is passed to the views, untouched.
-Blake doesn't implement any text conversion.

-#### Configuration

-When Blake starts to generate a site, it requires a configuration module, which it expects to find in `input/view/config.js`.
-The configuration defines the conventions for accessing input data and exports a map of bake functions with template names as identifiers.
+## CONFIGURATION

+Consider the following example of a configuration module:

     // This module covers configuration.